vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

      mv gunzip kubectl-linux-v1.26.5+vmware.2 /usr/local/bin/kubectl && chmod +x /usr/local/bin/kubectl
       ```

-      Run the `kubectl version --short=true` to check that the correct version of kubectl is installed and executable.
+      Run `kubectl version --short=true` to check that the correct version of kubectl is installed and executable.

 1. Configure the environment variables.

-      By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plugins for installation.
-Because there is no Internet in the environment, the commands fails after some time.
+      By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plug-ins for installation.
+Because there is no Internet in the environment, the commands fail after some time.

       To ensure that Tanzu Kubernetes Grid always pulls images from the local private registry, run the Tanzu `export` command to add `TKG_CUSTOM_IMAGE_REPOSITORY` to the global Tanzu CLI configuration file, `~/.config/tanzu/config.yaml`.